 How to cite this article:

-LN Sarkar and Gajraj Singh.
+LN Sarkar, Gajraj Singh.
 Investigation of effectiveness of physical activity on motor coordinative abilities of deaf and dumb children.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(1): 943-946.
+Int J Yogic Hum Mov Sports Sciences 2019;4(1):943-946.